thecarp/dactyl-keyboard/doc/options-main.md

       offset: [1, 0, 0]
     override [null, null, 2]
     translation: [0, 3, 0]
+    size: 4
 ```

 This example gives the name `s0` to a point near some feature named `f0`, which must be defined elsewhere.
 All parameters in the `anchoring` map work like their equivalent for primary features like `mcu`, so that `offset` is applied in the vector space of the anchor.

 Populated coordinates in `override` replace corresponding coordinates given by the anchor, and `translation` finally shifts the position of the secondary feature in the global vector space.

-In the example, `s0` is a position 1 mm to the local right of the south-east corner of vertical segment 2 of `f0`, projected onto the global x-y plane at z = 2 (i.e. 2 mm above the floor), and then shifted 3 mm away from the user on that plane.
+In the example, `s0` is a position 1 mm to the local right of the southeast corner of vertical segment 2 of `f0`, projected onto the global x-y plane at z = 2 (i.e. 2 mm above the floor), and then shifted 3 mm away from the user on that plane.

+The `size` parameter is relevant only as a fallback for `tweaks` that target the position and do not specify a size in turn.
+If both are omitted, tweaks fall back still further, to a tiny point.

+All of these properties are optional.

 ## Section <a id="main-body">`main-body`</a>